 THE ESSENTIALS OF CRYPTOCURRENCY TRADING

-HOW TO TRADING IN THE BTC MARKET WITH INR?
+TRADING IN THE BTC MARKET WITH INR?

 To be able to deal effectively in bitcoin, it is necessary to comprehend the notion of trading pairs.
 Consider the BTC/LTC scenario from before, and say you have cash and BTC in your wallet and wish to obtain LTC.
 Of course, one obvious approach would be to buy Litecoin directly using INR.
 Assume that the value of BTC in INR rises by 10% but the value of LTC remains same.
 In this scenario, if you purchase LTC with BTC, you get 10% more than if you buy it with INR.
 As a result of employing trading pairs rather than a single rupee trade, your purchasing power increased.
-This straightforward example demonstrates how you may keep various currencies in your portfolio by trading one for the other without ever needing cash.
+You may keep various currencies in your portfolio by trading one for the other without ever needing cash.